- 1 Who Is At Fault When a Pedestrian Is Injured?

-You may have an injury which is serious but isn’t life-threatening.
+You may have an injury that is serious but isn’t life-threatening.
 Obviously, a pedestrian struck by a car may have far more serious injuries than is usually seen in a two-car accident.

 NO Legal Fee for Estate Work for Wrongful Death!

-We provide FREE legal services for estate work in the event that a bicyclist is killed and the family doesn’t have or doesn’t want to spend the money to hire an estate lawyer.
+We provide FREE legal services for estate work for a wrongful death lawsuit in the event that a bicyclist is killed and the family doesn’t have or doesn’t want to spend the money to hire an estate lawyer.